A guide to four awesome day trips from Kas, Turkey.

 Things to see include a great amphitheatre, an Odeon, Agora (shops) and the largest bath complex in Lycia.
 I guess all the partiers needed somewhere to recover after their heavy nights!

 This was the first Lycian site I visited in Turkey and so I have a little soft spot for this place.
-Also, as this is maybe one of the lesser know archaeological sites, you will likely get it to yourself.
+Also, as this is maybe one of the lesser know destinations in Turkey, you will likely get it all to yourself.

 How to get there